coffinproblems/coffins/README.md

 This generates the document in `EPUB` version 3, with mathematical notation encoded in the `MathML` format.
 > [!IMPORTANT]
 > The `MathML`-encoded results are currently broken:
-> the generated documents have incomplete formulas, and messed up text and formatting,
+> the generated documents have incomplete formulas, and messed up text and formatting.
-> or fail to build entirely.
 > Encoding Maths content as `svg` or `png` produces more usable results,
 > though some issues persist.